KiwiGhoul/Website/README.md

 ## Navbar

-all hrefs/links work as intended font size was increased as to allow better visibility both on small screens and desktop.
+* All hrefs/links work as intended.
+* Font size was increased as to allow better visibility both on small screens and desktop.
-Font color was changed to stand out against the background.
+* Font color was changed to stand out against the background.